-- 8 UPC++ serialization does not perform dynamic dispatch.
-Thus, the call writer.write(object) uses the static type of object to determine how to serialize object, regardless of the actual runtime type of the object. - 9 Class serialization for a derived class U may explicitly serialize each of its base subobjects. - The expression UPCXX_SERIALIZED_BASE(B) may be passed as an argument to UPCXX_SERIALIZED_FIELDS to serialize the subobject of base type B. B must be Serializable and Destructible.
-B must be neither polymorphic nor abstract.
+8 UPC++ serialization does not perform dynamic dispatch.
+Thus, the call writer.write(object) uses the static type of object to determine how to serialize object, regardless of the actual runtime type of the object.

-- Since the order in which the arguments to UPCXX_SERIALIZED_FIELDS are serialized and deserialized is unspecified, the behavior is undefined if both UPCXX_SERIALIZED_BASE(B) and a member variable inherited from B are passed to UPCXX_SERIALIZED_FIELDS. - The expression UPCXX_SERIALIZED_BASE(B) may be passed as an argument to UPCXX_SERIALIZED_VALUES to serialize the subobject of base type B. B must be Serializable and must not be abstract.
+- 9 Class serialization for a derived class U may explicitly serialize each of its base subobjects: - The expression UPCXX_SERIALIZED_BASE(B) may be passed as an argument to UPCXX_SERIALIZED_FIELDS to serialize the subobject of base type B. B must be Serializable and Destructible.
+B must be neither polymorphic nor abstract. - 11 Since the order in which the arguments to UPCXX_SERIALIZED_FIELDS are serialized and deserialized is unspecified, the behavior is undefined if both UPCXX_SERIALIZED_BASE(B) and a member variable inherited from B are passed to UPCXX_SERIALIZED_FIELDS. - The expression UPCXX_SERIALIZED_BASE(B) may be passed as an argument to UPCXX_SERIALIZED_VALUES to serialize the subobject of base type B. B must be Serializable and must not be abstract.
 The constructor of U invoked by deserialization must accept an rvalue of type B as the corresponding argument. - Custom serialization may serialize a base subobject by casting the object to a base class and writing the result.
 The base type must be Serializable.
 Deserialization requires reading a base-type object into a temporary before passing it to a derived-class constructor.
 The following is an example:

 '''

 struct Derived : Base {

 1

-X d;
+Xd;

+\mathbf{2}

-Derived (Base&& base, X&& x)
+Derived(Base&& base, X&& x)

+3

 : Base(std::forward(base)), d(std::forward(x)) {}

+4

+5

 struct upcxx_serialization {

+6

 template < typename Writer >

+7

-static void serialize (Writer& writer,
+static void serialize(Writer& writer,

+8

 Derived const& object) {

+9

+writer.write(static_cast<Base const&>(object));

 10

-writer.write(static_cast < Base const&>(object));
+writer.write(object.d);

 11

-writer.write(object.d);
+}

 12

-}

 13

+template < typename Reader, typename Storage >

 14

-template < typename Reader >

 static Derived deserialize(Reader& reader,

+15

+Storage storage) {

 16

-void storage) {
+Base base = reader.template read<Base>();

 17

-Base base = reader.template read<Base>();
+X x = reader.template read<X>();

 18

-X x = reader.template read<X>();
+return storage.construct(std::move(base),

 19

-return ::new(storage) Derived(std::move(base),
+std::move(x));

 20

-std::move(x));
+}

 21

-}
+};

 22

 };

-};

-24
+23

 '''